mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 Property 3 explains that hashing is a one-way process.
 We can easily get from a pre-image to its hash, but it is impossible to programatically get from a cryptographic hash back to its pre-image.
-If we start with a pre-image and then hash it, then of course we will know what the pre-image for the resulting hash is
+The process of trying to get from a hash back to its pre-image is called *inverting* the hash.

-- for example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you now know that a corresponding SHA256 pre-image is `hello world!`, since we already hashed `hello world!` with SHA256 earlier and it gave this result.
-But if I give you `ab50638d692c4342675a028fe7c926387fe6fbd677d9417b5a32449b78b0af22` then you will not be able to find the pre-image which results in this hash.
+If we start with a pre-image and then hash it, then of course we will know what the pre-image for the resulting hash is - for example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you already know that a corresponding SHA256 pre-image is `hello world!`, since we already hashed `hello world!` with SHA256 earlier and it gave this result.
+But if I give you `ab50638d692c4342675a028fe7c926387fe6fbd677d9417b5a32449b78b0af22` then you will not be able to find the pre-image which results in this hash - i.e. you will not be able to invert this hash.
 Seriously - give it a go:

 <div class="form-container">
     <input type="checkbox" id="inputCheckbox1" checked>